– by Elaine Collins, Registered Psychologist MAPS, BPS, PSI

 How Cognitive Behavioural Therapy works for ADHD symptoms

-It is possible to understand, therefore, that modification of dysfunctional thoughts resulting from ADHD, in the context of CBT, occurs by teaching patients to treat their thoughts as hypotheses rather than facts, i.e., they are educated about negative biases in thinking and are asked to systematically monitor and re-evaluate their thoughts (Safren, 2006).
-In other words, patients learn to identify and question their dysfunctional thoughts and replace them with more realistic and adaptive thoughts.
+Modification of dysfunctional thoughts resulting from ADHD, in the context of CBT, occurs by teaching clients to treat their thoughts as hypotheses rather than facts, i.e., they are educated about negative biases in thinking and are asked to systematically monitor and re-evaluate their thoughts (Safren, 2006).
+In other words, clients learn to identify and question their dysfunctional thoughts and replace them with more realistic and adaptive thoughts.
 In addition, CBT can also include behaviour modification techniques to help patients develop practical skills to address the functional difficulties associated with ADHD.

 It is possible to state that the Cognitive Behavioural Therapy approach to treating ADHD in adults focuses on helping patients develop skills to manage their symptoms and improve their daily functioning, i.e., it focuses on identifying and changing patterns of thinking and behaviour that may be contributing to ADHD symptoms, as well as specific strategies to improve organization, planning, and time management can be taught (Sprich et al., 2012).